brookshelley/brookshelley.github.com/_posts/2018-09-25-media-diet.md

 ## Books

+**State Tectonics** — Malka Older

+A fantastic conclusion to the Centenal Cycle Trilogy.
+I wish I could read a few more books from this universe, which I always figure is a great sign with any speculative fiction series.
+I keep recommending this trilogy to friends, both as an interesting political system, and as a gripping techno-political thriller with some truly rad female characters.
+I didn't love every PoV character from State Tectonics as much as I did the previous two books, but that makes sense, as this book was about new beginnings, to a degree.

 **Convenience Store Woman** — Sayaka Murata [**](#ghost)

 Wow.
 This book was a lot more bizarre than I expected based on the recommendations I'd read—more Abe than H. Murakami.
 I loved the narrator, and the rich descriptions of convenience store life.
 This book was hilarious and wild.
 One of my favorites this year.